DanielTeruel/az-104-labs/lab03–Azure-ARM-Templates/Lab03_Full_Documentation.md

 # Lab 03 – Manage Azure Resources by using Azure Resource Manager Templates (AZ-104)

-## Introduction
-In this lab, I learned how to automate Azure resource deployments using Azure Resource Manager (ARM) templates and Bicep templates.
-I explored different ways to deploy templates through the Azure portal, Cloud Shell with PowerShell, and the Azure CLI.

 ## Overview
 The lab focused on deploying managed disks in Azure.
 I covered:
 - Creating and exporting ARM templates